django-fluent/django-fluent-contents/docs/quickstart.rst

 ------------------

 Finally, it needs a model or application that displays the content.
-The most simply way, is adding a :class:`~fluent_contents.models.fields.PlaceholderField` to a model:
+The most simply way, is adding a :class:`~fluent_contents.models.PlaceholderField` to a model:

 .. code-block:: python